bjornmage/reveltek-1/Notes/STAR.md

 * Once the titles of Drop down menu are approved, start research on referral pages of dropdown menu.

 ### ASSIST:
+The best tools available for doing research is openai.com where you can use chatGPT for all research you want to do anytask, This AI platform will help you to give content with restricted word count also We have some competitive analysis and market research here for understanding what are the services we can provide as a Tech Consulting Firm.

 * https://www.lek.com/capabilities/organization-performance
 Go through given below link to have a better understanding of what organizational startegy consulting firm do.
 * https://www.lek.com/capabilities/strategy